ShadowoftheRedFox/CY-Tech-Truck-Project/README.md

 None yet

 ## Planning
 - 28/11/2023: Created the repository and basic files (README, Makefile, the gnuplot executable...)
+(Hugo)
-- 03/12/2023: Started the shell file and makefile, added data.csv to the repo (Git LFS)
+- 03/12/2023: Started the shell file and makefile, added data.csv to the repo (Git LFS) (Hugo)
+- 04/12/2023: Started the data gathering for -l, -s and -t. -l is working between 8 and 14s (Hugo, Bilel, Prince).
+Started the C file (Bilel).

 ## Add large CSV file to the repository